ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 Identify the World Wide Names (WWN) for all volumes that are used in the shared volume group.

-1. Log in to IBM Cloud to the [Storage volumes](/power/storage){: external} view of {{site.data.keyword.powerSys_notm}}.
+1. Log in to IBM Cloud to the [Storage volumes](https://cloud.ibm.com/power/storage){: external} view of {{site.data.keyword.powerSys_notm}}.
 1. Select your **workspace**.
 1. Filter for the *volume prefix* in the *Storage volumes* list, and identify all the **World Wide Names** of the volumes in scope (the *World Wide Name* is a 32-digit hexadecimal number).
     Make sure that the attribute **Shareable** is *On* for those volumes.

-In the [Virtual server instances](/power/servers){: external} view, go to both virtual server instances of the cluster.
+In the [Virtual server instances](https://cloud.ibm.com/power/servers){: external} view, go to both virtual server instances of the cluster.
-Verify that all volumes in scope are attached to both virtual server instances.
+Verify that in scope volumes are attached to both virtual server instances.

+### Discovering new SAN volumes on cluster nodes
+{: #ha-rhel-nfs-discover-san-volumes}

-When you attach a new storage volume to a virtual server instance, make sure that you *rescan the SCSI bus* to detect the new volume.
+When you attach a new storage volume to a virtual server instance, you need to rescan the SCSI bus to detect the new volume.
 Then, update the *multipath configuration* of the virtual server instance.

 On the nodes with new storage volume attachments, run the following command.